Form of Government: Federal state

 In 2021, the country came out of the recession caused by the COVID-19 pandemic; the rise in oil prices, which play an important role in the economy of the central western provinces, also supports the economic growth.
 The government, led by J. Trudeau, loosened its tight control over the budget to allow for an expansion in public spending, particularly investments in infrastructure, and to boost the economy.
 Stimulus measures were taken to provide credit and support families, whose debt is very high.

 |Agricultural prod. index (2004-06=100)||113.12||index||2016|

 Thanks to the high level of mechanization, farming is very productive and promotes substantial exports.
-Wheat is grown on a very large scale (concentrated in the provinces of Saskatchewan, Alberta and Manitoba).
-Other important cereals include oats and barley (Alberta and Saskatchewan), and maize (Ontario and Québec).
+Cereals are grown on a very large scale, especially wheat and oats (in the provinces of Saskatchewan, Alberta and Manitoba), barley (Alberta and Saskatchewan), and maize (Ontario and Québec).
 Potatoes are grown only in New Brunswick, on Prince Edward Island and in Ontario.
-In the other Atlantic provinces the predominant crops are flax (Canada is the world’s largest producer of linseed), soya (Ontario), rapeseed, blueberries, sugar beet and tobacco.
+In the other Atlantic provinces the predominant crops are flax (Canada is the world’s largest producer of linseed), soya (Ontario), rapeseed (Saskatchewan, Alberta), blueberries, sugar beet and tobacco.

 Livestock and fishing.

 Intensive livestock farming, particularly of cattle and pigs, is practised mainly in the provinces of Alberta, Québec, Ontario, Saskatchewan and Manitoba.
 Rearing and, on a smaller scale, hunting animals for their pelts, particularly minks and silver foxes, are practiced.